-The city’s second-oldest cemetery – dating to 1660 – is the final resting place for an estimated 10,000 souls.
+The city’s second-oldest cemetery – dating from 1660 – is the final resting place for an estimated 10,000 souls.
 It is named for William Copp, who originally owned this land.
 While the oldest graves belong to Copp's children, there are several other noteworthy residents.

 Near the Charter St gate you'll find the graves of the Mather family – Increase, Cotton and Samuel – all of whom were politically powerful religious leaders in the colonial community.
 Front and center is the grave of Daniel Malcolm, whose headstone commemorates his rebel activism.
 British soldiers apparently took offense at this claim and used the headstone for target practice.
-Also buried on the small plot of land are more than a thousand free blacks, many of whom lived in the North End.
+Also buried on the small plot of land are more than a thousand free African Americans, many of whom lived in the North End.